More People Surrendering Pets As Denver Animal Shelter Reaches Capacity Crisis

 The Denver Animal Shelter is asking the community for help in keeping surrendered pets in a stable home.
 The shelter is asking pet owners to consider other options before surrendering an animal, like asking family, friends, and neighbors or placing a notice on social media.
 They also offer resources to help pet owners with food and other supplies if they are having trouble making ends meet.

 The shelter is asking for help with fostering pets until they can find a permanent home.
+Food and kennel can be covered by the shelter.
 Also, check shelters first before buying a pet, especially a hamster or guinea pig.

+Over at the Dumb Friends League, they are not accepting any dogs or small animals though Sunday.

+“People are struggling to provide care for their animals if they are struggling with their own finances or housing,” said Courtney Knerr at Dumb Friends League.

 The shelter believes it’s not just the waning pandemic, but also economic factors that may contribute to the surge in surrendered pets.